Cycling the Dalton Highway

 20 years from now the road will be paved all the way to the Arctic Ocean and bus tours will be cruising up and down the highway.
 That is the inevitable future of tourism in the area.
 So to be part of the cycling community that has completed the trip in its raw form now makes me rather chuffed.

-Note to others cycling the Dalton Highway
+Information for cycling the Dalton Highway

 In total I spent 12 days cycling the Dalton Highway.
 I covered 809km which is a longer time than most people.
 I was carrying food for 11-12 days which weighed about 15kg.
 At times I was carrying 12 litres of water, normally late in the day, not all pull out camp areas are near water.
 So at times my bike was heavy.